Comments and Complaints

 Although we endeavour to give the best possible service there may be times when you feel you have received less than this.

 If you have a complaint or concern about the service you have received from either the Doctors, or any of the staff working in the Practice, please let us know.
 We operate a Practice complaints procedure that meets national criteria and is part of an NHS system for dealing with complaints.
-Our Practice Complaints Leaflet gives full details of the procedure and can be obtained from Reception.
+Our Practice Complaints and Compliments Leaflet gives full details of the procedure and can be obtained from Reception.

 Likewise, if you feel we have provided a good service and you would like to tell us, then we would appreciate you doing this.